onezerosix/cpsc-452-prj2/README.txt

-  CipherInterface.py        The base class used in the cipher classes DESCipher.py              The DES Cipher implementation class RSACipher.py              The RSA Cipher implementation class DESCFBCipher.py           The DES Cipher implementation class with CFB mode DESCBCCipher.py           The DES Cipher implementation class with CBC mode RSACFBCipher.py           The RSA Cipher implementation class with CFB mode RSACBCCipher.py           The RSA Cipher implementation class with CBC mode
+  CipherInterface.py        The base class used in the cipher classes DESCipher.py              The DES Cipher implementation class RSACipher.py              The RSA Cipher implementation class CBCMode.py                Generalized CBC implementation (does not work with RSA) CFBMode.py                Generalized CFB implementation (works with RSA)de binaryStrings.py          Functions to help convert strings to binary strings and vice versa

 Extra Files:
   in.txt            Example text input file